Welcome to Minnehaha

 In September and October, Rev. Becky Sechrist delivered a six-part sermon series on Exodus called “Shining a Light on Our Past.”
 If you’d like to listen, click on the “Spiritual Growth” tab (on your left) or on the links below:

 Support the Minnehaha Food Shelf

 The Minnehaha Food Shelf has served more than 600 clients each month in 2014.
-(In May we served more than 35,000 lbs. of food to 828 clients!)
+(In November we served nearly 39,000 lbs. of food to 401 households!)
 Please remember the families who are in need of food with a donation of food or money.
 Thank you.

 Visit Minnehaha United Methodist Church.
 We’re a church of faith, with (usually) two Sunday worship services—plus a Taizé service once a month.
 We’re a church of action, supporting the local Food Shelf, Habitat for Humanity, Meals on Wheels and more.
 We’re a church of neighbors, helping, supporting and sharing with each other.
 We’re a church of renewal, with music, prayer and even silence.
 Curious?
 Confused?
 Willing to take a risk?
 Click here to find out what a first visit would be like.
 Good things happen at Minnehaha.
 Pass it on.